RTEMS/rtems-docs/user/rsb/third-party-packages.rst

 ..
 Copyright (C) 2012, 2016 Chris Johns <chrisj@rtems.org>

-RTEMS 3rd Party Packages
+RTEMS Third-Party Packages
 ========================

-This section describes how to build and add an RTEMS 3rd party package to the RSB.
+This section describes how to build and add an RTEMS third-party package to the RSB.

-A 3rd party package is a library or software package built to run on RTEMS, examples are NTP, Net-Snmp, libjpeg or Python.
+A third-party package is a library or software package built to run on RTEMS, examples are NTP, Net-Snmp, libjpeg or Python.
 These pieces of software can be used to help build RTEMS applications.
 The package is built for a specific BSP and so requires a working RTEMS tool chain and an installed RTEMS Board Support Package (BSP).

-The RSB support for building 3rd party packages is based around the *pkconfig* files (PC) installed with the BSP.
+The RSB support for building third-party packages is based around the *pkconfig* files (PC) installed with the BSP.
 The pkgconfig support in RTEMS is considered experimental and can have some issues for some BSPs.
 This issue is rooted deep in the RTEMS build system.
 If you have any issues with this support please ask